Generic selectors

 • Posthörnchen – Sellhorststraße 3, 45879 Gelsenkirchen, Germany

 The Veltins Arena is a technologically advanced stadium with a capacity of more than 62,000 spectators.
-Despite opening in the early 2000’s, Veltins Arena has the potential to bring about a wow factor on your first visit.
-The stadium comes with an impressive range of facilities which help it become a concert arena with little to no effort.
-A retractable roof and LCD displays that drop down are some of the highlights of this ground.
+Despite opening in the early 2000s, Veltins Arena has the potential to bring about a wow factor on your first visit.

 The stadium can be broken down into four key sections:

-Veltins-Nordkurve (North) – This is one of the intense areas of the stadium since it contains the most passionate Schalke supporters.
-This stand happens to be located close to the Parkstadion, which is the former home of Schalke.
+The most passionate Schalke supporters are housed in the Veltins-Nordkurve.
+The stand is located close to the Parkstadion, which is the former home of Schalke.

-Gazprom Tribune (East) – This section of the stadium runs along the pitch side and it is the place where away fans are stationed – close to the start of the Sudkurve section.
+This section of the stadium runs along the pitch side.
+It is where away fans are stationed, close to the start of the Sudkurve section.

-Sudkurve (South) – This section also holds a passionate set of supporters, but they are not as passionate as the supporters on the Nordkurve.
+This section also holds a passionate set of supporters.
+However, they are not as passionate as those in the Nordkurve.

-Ergro Tribune (West) – This stand sits opposite to the Gazprom Tribune and it can be regarded as the main section of the stadium since it happens to possess all the key details like dressing rooms, dugouts, technical area, players’ tunnel, press rooms, and more.
+This stand sits opposite the Gazprom Tribune.
+It is one of the main sections of the stadium as it has all the key details like dressing rooms, dugouts, technical area, players’ tunnel, press rooms, and more.

 Record Attendance